bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

     <td>
         The DBC credential is currently only available to individuals whose identity and relationship to the business are well established.
 Currently, they must meet the following criteria:
         <ul>
-            <li>The business is a Sole Proprietorship, General Partnership, or Benefit Corporation that was originally registered in the modern BC Registries system</li>
+            <li>The business is a Sole Proprietorship, General Partnership, or Benefit Company that was originally registered in the modern BC Registries system</li>
             <li>The individual authenticated to BC Registries using their BC Services Card digital identity, and is either (a.) an Account Administrator or an Account Coordinator for the business, or (b.) is the Account User who registered the business</li>
         </ul>
     </td>